 A simple life, certainly, with a laid-back pace that is both incredibly mundane and unusual.
 Just like this simple comforting dish made with familiar ingredients but prepared in a surprisingly unfamiliar way.

-- 2 to 3 tbsps. of cooking oil
+- 2 to 3 tablespoons cooking oil

-- 1 tbsp. of minced garlic
+- 1 tablespoon minced garlic

-- salt and pepper, to taste
+- salt to taste

-- a pinch of chili flakes
+- 1 pinch chili flakes

-- Heat the cooking in a wok or frying pan.
+Heat the cooking in a wok or frying pan.

-- Add the flaked tinapa and garlic; cook until lightly browned and crisp.
+Add the flaked tinapa and garlic; cook until lightly browned and crisp.

-- Serve hot on its own or with your favorite meat, seafood or vegetable dish.
+Serve hot on its own or with your favorite meat, seafood or vegetable dish.
 I enjoyed my tinapa rice with oysters with adobo sauce.